• ROENFR

 (2) The appointment/designation of the members of the Plenary of the Economic and Social Council is carried out as follows:

-a) 15 members appointed by the representative employer confederations at the national level, constituting the employer side;
+a) 15 members appointed by representative employer confederations at the national level, constituting the employer side;

 c) 15 members, representatives of associations and non-governmental foundations, appointed by decision of the prime minister.